code-management/errbot/README.markdown

 ** There be dragons. **
 This module is still under active development, and to be considered incomplete at this time.
+Documentation may be out of date, or completely wrong.
 It's entirely possible that it might steal your car and sell it to the mafia.

 #### Table of Contents